HarshitDawar55/SQL/README.md

   - If you face any error, google it, they are easily available, as there are only 3 errors which are very common which one can get after running mysql.

+# Instructions for running .sql files

+- This method of running code in sql from files is very useful.
+- after opeining mysql, run this command "source <complete filename with extension>".

 # LICENSE